4 days in Barcelona with kids s not nearly enough. But it’s a good start.

-The roof is particularly interesting with its selection of Modernist sculptures and chimneys and you can see the Sagrada Familia in the distance.
+The roof is particularly interesting with its selection of Modernist sculptures and chimneys, plus you can see the Sagrada Familia in the distance.

 Passeig de Gràcia ,92

-An absolute must-see day or night as the inside is a magical mix of ocean blues and greens tiled walls as well as curved balconies, windows and interior details throughout all floors.
+The interior is a magical mix of ocean blues and greens tiled walls, curved balconies and magnificent details throughout all floors.

 It all curves and swirls and twists.

-Each floor exposes the visitor Gaudi’s genius and the optimization of natural light in each room.
+Each floor exposes the visitor to Gaudi’s genius and to the optimization of natural light in each room.